eugenkaltenegger/DRLND_P2/README.md

 ## Project Description

-The task of this project is to train an agent to control a robotic arm with two joints.
+In this exercise the task is to create and train an agent to control an arm with two joint in a three-dimensional space.
-The robotic arm consists of two joint which both expect continuous commands in the range -1 to +1 for each of the joints.
+Each of the joints expects continuous commands in the range -1 to +1.
-The task for the agent is to control the arm in such a manner that the "hand" of the arm stays within a defined moving sphere.
+The agent shall control the arm in such a way that the end of the arm (the "hand") is in a defined area.
+The defined are has the shape of a sphere and is rotating around the stable side of the arm (the "shoulder").

-In case the hand is located within the sphere the agent is provided a reward.
+If the hand is located within the sphere the agent is provided a reward.
 The exercise description states a reward of 0.1 but the measured maximum reward was approximately 0.04 [1](PROBLEM_SOURCE_1), [2](PROBLEM_SOURCE_2).
 This difference makes the exercise more difficult to solve and one episode has to have at least 770 steps for a perfect agent.

+The environment vectors have the following dimensions:
-State vector size: 33
+- State vector size: 33
-Action vector size: 4
+- Action vector size: 4

 For this exercise different environments are provided:
 - an environment with one arm (`One`)